 *Effective at the end of Spring 2011 for Bachelor’s degree seeking students receiving first NYS award payment in 2010-2011 and thereafter.
 Associate degree students are required to meet a different standard, please contact the Financial Aid office for details.

 |Minimum G.P.A. required in order to receive the next payment*||1.5||1.8||1.8||2.0|

 Students who first received a NYS award prior to Summer 2010 are reviewed by a different G.P.A. standard.
 Likewise, during the 2010-2011 school year, students receiving a NYS award for the first time during the 2010-2011 year were held to a different G.P.A. standard.
+ADA TAP students also have a different standard.
 Please contact the TAP Certifying officer for details.

 The Effect of Withdrawal